Mitigating Circumstances and Temporary Withdrawal

-If you have a genuine reason for not being able to perform well in an exam or assignment you might be able to claim Mitigating Circumstances.
+Taught postgraduate students that have a genuine reason for not being able to perform well in an exam or assignment are able to claim Mitigating Circumstances.
 Reasons for claims might include illness, bereavement or other serious crisis affecting your performance.

 PGR students are able apply for temporary withdrawal for a minimum period of 1 month.
 It is important to talk through the possibility of temporary withdrawal with your Director of Studies.
 You will need their explicit support in some circumstances.

 - Serious illness or sudden deterioration in a chronic medical condition or disability of a close family member